The Power of Biochar

 Biochar is a carbon-rich material created by heating organic matter, like wood or plant waste, in a low-oxygen environment.

-It looks like charcoal but is specifically designed to improve soil health and sequester carbon out of the atmosphere.
 When added to soil, biochar enhances water retention, supports beneficial microbes, and prevents nutrient loss, making it a powerful tool for sustainable land management.

 Burning charcoal and biochar and glowing embers with orange and red hues.